Section Six: 1 2 3 4 5 6 7

 You can change the margins for a single page.
 They are a bit too big on the cover page, at the moment.
 So we'll change them.

-With your cursor flashing at the top of the cover page, click on the Page Layout tab.
+With your cursor flashing at the top of the cover page, click on the Layout tab (Page Layout in Word 2007).
 Locate the Page Setup panel.
 Click on the Margins item to see a menu appear.
 Then select Custom Margins at the bottom:

 When you click on Custom Margins you'll see a dialogue box appear.
 This one: